 Multiple custom pipelines

-If your company is using a Workable PRO plan, you can customize your pipelines to fit each role you’re hiring for.
+If you’re on a Workable Annual plan, you can customize your pipelines to fit each role you’re hiring for.
 This means that you are able to create more than one custom pipeline, tailoring each of your hiring processes to certain roles.
-This helps companies that have a broad range of teams and open roles which demand different workflows.
+This helps companies that have a broad range of teams and open roles that demand different workflows.
 For example, you may want to add three consecutive interview stages for senior roles, but only one for entry-level roles.
 Similarly, you may decide to add an assignment stage (e.g. a coding or writing exercise) only for certain positions.

 You need the help of a Workable account manager to set up multiple custom pipelines.
 Our account managers will help you avoid confusion and internal inconsistencies that may affect your reporting (e.g. two employees setting up two different pipelines for the same role.)